eurocontrol-swim/swim-pubsub/README.md

 handler of its app (for sending/receiving data to/from the broker) as well as a `SubscriptionManagerService` object (for managing their topics and subscriptions in the Subscription Manager).

-### Pipeline
-Is a collection of handlers (callables) to be run in a pipeline mode and generate the data of a topic

 ### Topic
-It represents the topic to be routed in the broker and it handles its data generation via its pipeline.
+It represents the topic to be routed in the broker and it handles its data generation via its data_handler.
 Its data generation can be triggered on demand.

 ### ScheduledTopic